10 June, 08:30 - 11:00

-Join us for an intimate roundtable discussion exploring the current state and future outlook of the UK’s macroeconomic environment.
-Hosted in collaboration with Danske Bank at their brand-new London offices, this session will bring together a carefully selected group of senior leaders from the financial sector and wider business community for a focused and dynamic exchange on the trends shaping the UK economy.
+Join us for an intimate roundtable discussion taking stock of a turbulent first half of 2026 and the forces reshaping the global economic order.
+Hosted in collaboration with Danske Bank at their brand-new London offices, this session will bring together a carefully selected group of senior leaders from the financial sector and wider business community for a focused and dynamic exchange on the new geopolitical reality - its impact on the world economy and the UK, and how Britain must redefine its role and positioning in a rapidly changing world.

-Participants will have the opportunity to engage directly with expert voices, share perspectives over a light breakfast, and contribute to a forward-looking conversation on the challenges and opportunities facing businesses today.
+Participants will have the opportunity to engage directly with expert voices from geopolitics, macroeconomics, and the financial markets, share perspectives over a light breakfast, and contribute to a forward-looking mid-year review of the challenges and opportunities facing businesses today.
 The roundtable is designed as a space for open dialogue, practical insight, and peer-to-peer exchange at the highest level.

 About SCC UK’s Business Breakfasts